-For Regional students the student will receive an ACFA Application for Enrolment email.
-Within this email there will be a link to an online application form for them to complete.
-This application form requires the student to enter their personal details and information required for them to enrol into their chosen qualification.
-Your business will be sent an email with an Employer Details Form to complete and return.
+This application requires the student to enter their personal details and information required for them to enrol into their chosen qualification.
+The business will be sent an email with an Employer Details Form to complete and return.

-This assessment is designed to determine the students learning levels prior to commencement of training and to enable ACFA to provide appropriate support to them with any specific learning difficulties identified.
-We ask that this assessment is supervised by a representative of your business.
+This is designed to determine the students learning levels prior to commencement of training and to enable ACFA to provide appropriate support to them with any specific learning difficulties identified.

-Once ACFA has received the students completed enrolment paperwork, and evaluated their support needs, the first semester invoice will be emailed to both the employer and student.
+Once ACFA has received the students completed enrolment paperwork, and evaluated their support needs.
+Depending on the relevant state funding requirements, if applicable, the first semester invoice will be emailed to both the employer and student.

 Please refer to the Fees and Funding page to determine the cost, as each states funding initiatives vary.
-For funded NSW students you will receive a Smart and Skilled Notification of Enrolment which details the full course costs together with the invoice.
+For funded NSW students you will receive a Smart and Skilled Notification of Enrolment which details the full course subsidies.

-Once the invoice has been paid the student will be given free access to their learning resources online, however they also have the option to choose hard copy (pre-printed) Learner resources for an annual fee of $200.
+If an invoice is required, once it has been paid, the student will be given free access to their learning resources online, however they also have the option to choose hard copy (pre-printed) learner resources for an additional fee.

 STEP 6 - Student Commencement

 At your enrolment visit, you will be instructed & trained on how to use our Learning Management System so that you can commence the online component of your first two Units of Competency (UOC).

 Contact us if you have any questions please feel free to contact our Administration Team on 1300 342 248 or email [email protected]